m-kupiec/compendium-javascript/README.md

 - `Environment Record` object: stores local variables, `this`, and local function declarations as its properties
 - Reference to the outer lexical environment

+Lexical Envirnonment is cleaned from memory by the garbage collector when it becomes unreachable

 ### 💠 Closure

 Returned nested functions retain access to their outer variables, because in a hidden `[[Environment]]` property they store reference to the Lexical Environment in which these nested functions were created